Economics BSc (Hons)

 Why you should study this course

-The Economics course offers an insight into the world of an Economist.
-By studying this course you will have the opportunity to:
+By studying this course, you will have the opportunity to:

-- Develop skills in facilities which include our Trading Floor, currently one of the largest of its kind in Europe, featuring 42 dual screen Bloomberg terminals.
+- Develop practical skills in our Bloomberg Trading Floor4 featuring 42 dual screen Bloomberg terminals (subject to availability).

 Chartered Association of Business Schools (CABS)

 Coventry Business School is currently an active member of the Chartered Association of Business Schools, which has a membership of over 120 business schools and higher education providers, and supports its members in maintaining world-class standards of teaching and research.

 Coventry Business School is currently an active member of the European Foundation for Management Development, a global membership organisation dedicated to management development, covering over 900 members across 91 countries.